[Please excuse any typing errors as this is a direct transcription of the recording for your benefit.]

 Let me explain how to get people engaged and the link to my teenage years, music and conversations with clients this week and how to make your blogging work.

-I have had several conversations with clients and our Dominate Your Sector Inner Circle members this week about how to get more people to their blog and the topic areas that are most popular.
+I have had several conversations with clients on our Superfast Circle calls this week about how to get more people to their blog and the topic areas that are most popular.

 One of her favorite all time artists had died and we were discussing the ‘quality’ and similarity of his music versus my teenage heart throbs (David Cassidy and Donny Osmond).